David Henry Hamilton: Biography

 In 1895, Hamilton and his wife sold their possessions and moved to Haskell County where he tried farming, and then was elected as County Judge.
 Then they moved to the city of Haskell.
 His wife, Mary, broke her hip and they decided to move back to Trinity County, where children John Gibson, Mary Annice and Octavia (Eddie) were living.
 While living in Groveton, David wrote a memoir of his Civil War experiences as a volunteer in Hood's Texas Brigade.
 Hamilton and his wife had eight children: John Gibson Hamilton, Mary Annice Hamilton, Maranda Alzera Hamilton, Vera Alice Hamilton, Alzara Gertrude Hamilton, Dudley Warner Hamilton, Octavia Edmonia (Eddie) Hamilton, and Allene Hamilton.

 Hamilton was the great-great-grandfather of Governor of Texas Rick Perry.

-Hamilton is buried in Bennett Cemetery in Apple Springs in Trinity County.